cywang90/msfs2020-G3000-enhanced/README.md

 **NOTE:** This version of the mod is _not_ compatible with the Cessna Citation Longitude yet.
 So far development has been primarily focused on the TBM 930, which I believe is more "mature" than the Longitude with regard to vanilla functionality and feature-completeness.
 I plan to make the mod compatible with the Longitude in the near future.
 It's mostly just porting html/css stuff, so it should be relatively simple.

 ### Installation
+I recommend downloading the official release packages.
+If you want more up to date code, then you can always download snapshots of master or dev and build your packages directly from src/dev/working. master is *usually* pretty stable. dev is not guaranteed to be stable at all, but may be more up to date than master.

-For your convenience, I've provided two different packages to download: msfs2020-G3000-enhanced-std and msfs2020-G3000-enhanced-tbm.
+For your convenience, I've provided two different packages: msfs2020-G3000-enhanced-std and msfs2020-G3000-enhanced-tbm.
 At this point, I recommend downloading the -tbm version for several reasons.
 First, the -std version will break the Cessna Citation Longitude (if you don't have the Longitude installed you can safely ignore this point).
 Second, the -tbm version includes an extra feature for the TBM 930 (see below).
 The only downside of the -tbm version is that unlike the -std version, it modifies aircraft-specific files and therefore may have compatibility issues with other TBM 930 mods.

 To install, copy msfs2020-G3000-enhanced-std or msfs2020-G3000-enhanced-tbm into your Community folder.
 To uninstall, delete the msfs2020-G3000-enhanced-xxx folder from your Community folder.